placheckij/dockerfile-wizardry/README.md

 # Dependencies aren't reinstalled - that's Spell #5!
 ```

-## 🤝 Contributing

-Join the wizarding community!
-We welcome contributions:

-- 🐍 **More language examples** (Node.js, Go, Rust, Java, etc.)
-- 🔐 **Security improvements** and new spells
-- ⚡ **Optimization techniques** and potions
-- 📚 **Documentation** enhancements and tutorials
-- 🐛 **Bug fixes** and improvements

-Please ensure your contributions maintain the "wizardry" theme and include educational comments!

 ## 💬 Support & Contact

 If you need assistance, have questions, or want to report issues: